Health Savings Accounts

 You own and you control the money in your HSA.
 You decide how to spend the money without a health insurance company telling you what to do.
 You also decide what types of investments to make with the money in the account in order to make it grow.

-“Tax Relief and Health Care Act of 2006″ was passed by both houses as Congress in December and signed into law by President Bush on December 20, 2006.
-When he signed the law, Bush said it was estimated that 3.6 million HSAs had been opened.
+“Tax Relief and Health Care Act of 2006? was passed by both houses as Congress and signed into law by President Bush on December 20, 2006.
+When he signed the law, Bush said it was estimated that 3.6 million HSAs had been opened.<

-The maximum yearly contribution is now $2,850 for an individual and $5,650 for a family.
-The maximum HSA contribution is pro rated based on the number of months of the year that you are eligible.
-In other words, if the you have a conventional low-deductible insurance plan from January through April but then drop it the first of May, you can contribute $1900 for an individual.
+The maximum yearly contribution is now $3,400 for an individual and $6,750 for a family.
+The maximum HSA contribution is pro-rated based on the number of months of the year that you are eligible.
+In other words, if the you have a conventional low-deductible insurance plan from January through April but then switch to a HDHP the first of May, you can contribute $2233 as an individual.

-People over age 55 can make “catch-up contributions” in addition to normal contibutions.
-The limit for catch-up contributions is $800 in 2008.
-The maximum annual out-of-pocket amounts for HDHP is now $5,500 for individuals and $11,000 for families.
+People over age 55 can make “catch-up contributions” in addition to normal contributions.
+The limit for catch-up contributions is $1000.
+The maximum annual out-of-pocket amounts for HDHP is now $6,550 or individuals and $13,100 for families.

 This website is an informational site only.
 We do not buy or sell or recommend HSA plans.